utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints.md

 Scenarios represent different use cases for an endpoint stub.
 For example, you might define two scenarios for the same endpoint, each with a different set of query parameters and a different response body.

 When an endpoint is called, the mock server returns a response based on the scenario that best matches the request.
 You can also set a default response for an endpoint.

+> When you add a scenario to an endpoint stub, Postman adds a corresponding example in the mock server's collection.
+The example is saved under the request for that endpoint stub.

 1. Select **Mock Servers** in the sidebar, and then select a mock server.
 1. On the **Stubs** tab, under an endpoint stub, select the empty scenario labeled _Define Scenario_.